makklays/laravel-nuxt3/README.md

 # Laravel + Nuxt 3

-This is a <b>Laravel + Nuxt 3</b> project with sample code to demonstrate my knowledge and technical skills (for SMART BUNDLES).
+This is a <b>Laravel + Nuxt 3</b> project with sample code to demonstrate my knowledge and technical skills.

 ### Frontend (Nuxt 3)